We are no longer accepting applications for the 2019-2020 fellowship. The next application window will open in late February, 2020.

 Start Date: August to early September (negotiable)

-A committee of representatives from ASHG and NHGRI will review application materials, interview finalists, and recommend up to three candidates to the organizational leaders for the final selection decision.
-Candidates are asked in the application materials to explain their motivation, areas of interest, and future plans (click to preview application).
+A committee of representatives from ASHG and NHGRI will review application materials in May and interview finalists in early June.
+The selected fellows will be notified in early July.
+Candidates are asked in the application materials to explain their motivation, areas of interest, and future plans.

 Questions can be directed to: